 Neighbourhood Small Grants

 We believe in building community and strengthening connections right where people live.
-Neighbourhood Small Grants provide of up to $500 for community members to develop projects together that meet the following goals:
+Neighbourhood Small Grants provide up to $500 for West Vancouver residents to develop projects that bring neighbours together and have the following goals:

 - Connect and engage neighbours